Attorneys Who Protect Employees

-Wrongful termination is one of the most common issues that bring clients to our doors at The Velez Law Firm, PC.
+Wrongful termination is one of the most common issues that brings clients to our doors at Velez Law Firm.
 Not all employment in California is at-will.
 Termination of employees is illegal when it happens against federal or state employment laws and regulations, such as the bans on unlawful discrimination and retaliation.

-If your wrongful termination has led you to look for a wrongful termination lawyer, we are interested in learning about the chain of events that led to this outcome.
-Our dedicated wrongful termination attorneys are ready to investigate and explore questions such as those discussed below.
+If your wrongful termination has led you to look for a lawyer, we are interested in learning about the chain of events that led to this outcome.
+Our dedicated wrongful termination attorneys in Sacramento are ready to investigate and explore your questions.

 What Is Considered Wrongful Termination?

 Wrongful termination occurs when an employer violates a fundamental public policy based on a constitutional or statutory provision.

 If your employer has engaged in any of the following conduct, that employer may have committed wrongful discharge:

 - Employment discrimination on the basis of race, color, national origin, religion, sex, gender identity or expression, sexual orientation, marital status, disability or medical condition, or military or veteran status

 - Harassment and/or retaliation after an employee reported discrimination

 - Retaliation against an employee for disclosing an employer’s violation of state or federal regulations to law enforcement or a governmental agency (whistleblowing)